Conflict Free Diamonds

 The resolution called for the newly formed WDC to include representation from the diamond industry itself and also from among countries where diamonds play a major economic role and from the international banking sector.
 The ultimate mandate for the World Diamond Council is the development, implementation and oversight of a tracking system for the export and import of rough diamonds to prevent the exploitation of diamonds for illicit purposes such as war and inhumane acts.
 Human rights activists refer to diamonds exploited in this way as blood diamonds or conflict diamonds.

-Under the Kimberley Process, diamond shipments can only be exported and imported within co-participant countries in the Kimberley Process.
+Under the Kimberley Process, diamond shipments can only be exported and imported within co-participant countries.
 Trade between participants and non-participants is not allowed.
 Only certified shipments of rough diamonds are permitted to enter or leave a participant's country.

 Most Diamonds are mined in large scale operations in Africa, Australia, Canada and Russia.
 The most common route to market is through the channels of De Beers or other mining companies such as Rio Tinto (Australia) and BHP Billiton (Canada).
 After mining the diamonds are sorted into sizes, shapes grades and other categories and made ready for shipment in categorised parcels.
 These mining companies must abide by the strict rules set out under the Kimberly process, all shipments must be certified and only exported to other member countries registered under the Kimberly process.